sciosci/DataCiteSync/sync_and_process_scripts/pubmed/README.md

     #    - Do we need credentials to access endpoint, (no, it is a public server)

      Do we need to track what files we have synced from pubmed.
-        - Yes, tracking helps us moniter the file status in terms of it being up to date
+        - Yes, tracking helps us monitor the file status in terms of it being up to date

     R3.
 What is the status of each file,
         - Do we need to update it, is it new, what is the FTP path from oa_package to reach the file.What needs to be changed if there is anything